3leonora/elliptic-curves-finite-fields/README.md

 Clean the build (prepare for the next build with -s).
 Normally not needed.
 This will trigger a rebuild of the google test framework as well (it will not remove the download of it however):

     bazel clean

+Cleaning might complain about the unorthodox way of configuring the toolchain.

 Build all tests and show the actual tool invocations on stdout: